 SDC's drinking water levels of compliance and levels of service are good for the Otago-Southland region, with over 56% of its total drinking water supplied receiving chemical treatment, and only 4% (or one treatment plant) receiving simple disinfection only.
-Southland also had anlanned water service lowest rate of water mains bursts the lowest rate of mains bursts per 10km, and the second lowest rate of unplanned water service interruptions per 1000 properties in the Otago-Southland region in 2020.
+Southland also had the lowest rate of mains burstener 10km and the second lowest rate of un the lowest rate of mains bursts per 10km, and the second lowest rate of unplanned water service interruptions per 1000 properties in the Otago-Southland region in 2020.